 - Tenant law

-As well, the Clinic provides Community Legal Education and Outreach to community groups and organizations regarding various legal topics and issues.
+As well, the Clinic provides legal information through its Community Legal Education and Outreach to community groups and organizations regarding various legal topics.
 If you are a community organization and would like to learn more about our services please see the Community Organizations page.